vthomas77/projectTracker/pt-client/readme.md

 ```
 - And check it's valid before any pull request

-- After a PR was merged in develop, you'll probably have to run
+- After a PR was merged in develop, you may have to run
 ```bash
 yarn clean:install
 ```